milutinke/sqcp/docs/setup.md

 **The easiest way to deploy is using [Digital Ocean](https://m.do.co/c/970c894d5986), where you have Node JS, Nginx and PM2 preconfigured and installed**

-1. Clone the repository using Git or download it as a zip and extract it
+1. Clone the repository using Git or download it as a zip and extract it: `git clone https://github.com/milutinke/sqcp.git`
 2. Navigate to `frontend/squad-control-panel/src` and open `main.js`
 3. Change `Vue.config.baseURL` value to the URL where your app will be running. (**NOTE: Your url must end with `/api/v1` (without `/` and the end, after `v1`) - Example: `http://localhost:3000/api/v1`**)
 4. Save and close the file